Use a dynamic global hostname on Mac

 Ask your service provider or domain administrator for the user and password so your Mac can update its hostname every time its address changes.

-If Bonjour browsing is enabled for this domain, other computers see the services listed automatically in their apps, based on the search domains entered in their Network preferences or based on information returned by DHCP.
+If Bonjour browsing is enabled for this domain, other computers see the services listed automatically in their apps, based on the search domains entered in their Network settings or based on information returned by DHCP.